LexiestLeszek/jason.py/README.md

 If your application needs a database solution that's as direct as a Statham one-liner and hits as hard as his right hook, JASON is your guy.
 No fancy suits, no complicated dance moves - just raw, actionable data handling with two methods - load and save!

 A **minimalist, no-brainer, simple JSON-based database solution** for your MVP chatbots and apps that need NoSQL.
 Perfect for early-stage projects where simplicity and speed matter more than scalability.
 Jason is a simple json-based db solution for MVP chatbots and projects with up to 1k users and 100 concurrent users at a time.
-This project is v1, so bear in mind there might be some bugs and it might not work properly.
+This project is early stage, so bear in mind there might be some bugs and it might not work properly.

 ---